 Name Change filings are processed in the Circuit Court Clerk's Civil Office, room 314.

-In order to initiate a name change, a notarized petition prepared in accordance with the Code of Virginia and Rules of the Virginia Supreme Court must be filed.
+In order to initiate a name change, a notarized application prepared in accordance with the Code of Virginia and Rules of the Virginia Supreme Court must be filed.
 The petitioner must also provide an order for consideration by the judge.
-Sample forms for adult and minor name changes are available on this page.
+The application and order for adult (CC-1411) and minor (CC-1427) are available on this page.

 Frequently Asked Questions

-The petition must be made under oath.
-The petitioner must swear to the truth of the allegations in the petition after having been placed under oath by a Notary and that Notary must acknowledge on the petition that you were placed under oath and swore to the truth of the allegations in the petition and that you did sign the petition.
-A Deputy Clerk in the office may instead of a Notary acknowledge the oath if given in the Clerk's presence;
+The application must be made under oath.
+The petitioner must swear to the truth of the allegations in the petition after having been placed under oath by a Notary or Deputy Clerk and they must acknowledge that the oath is given in their presences;

 Your place of residence;

-The names of both of your parents including the maiden name of your mother;
+The full names (first, middle and last) of your parents including the maiden name of your mother;

 Your birth date and your place of birth;